Sofiullah-Iqbal-Kiron/js-cid/README.md

 Once the project requirements are satisfied and virtual environment is activated, open your terminal on project root and type `python main.py <file_name>` then hit enter to see the magic. <br>
 Replace the javascript file path _(relative | absolute)_ with `<file_name>`.

+# Video Tutorial

+Or watch [this](https://youtu.be/6STIHO5lKCI) video tutorial on youtube.

 # Todo

 - [x] Integrate stackoverflow api